 These guidelines, written for substance abuse counselors, program administrators, and clinical supervisors, provide information and education to practices working with adult clients who are experiencing suicidal thoughts or exhibiting suicidal behaviors.
 It includes a discussion and case study of a rural patient.

 Organization: Substance Abuse and Mental Health Services Administration

 Institute for Research, Education & Training in

-The Online Training section of IRETA's website offers multiple web-based training opportunities on substance abuse and recovery topics.
+The Online Training section of IRETA's website offers multiple web-based training opportunities on substance use, addiction, and related topics.

 Providers' Clinical Support System (PCSS)

 PCSS offers online trainings for healthcare providers offering opioid treatment including training modules, a mentor program, and webinars.
 PCSS also offers online trainings on medication-assisted treatment.

 Opioid Overdose Reversal Grant Recipients

 The report describes findings from the pilot of the Rural Opioid Overdose Reversal program, including training and outreach resources that were useful to the grant recipients.
 Lessons learned are organized under three categories: building partnerships; providing effective outreach and training; and referral to treatment.

 Organization(s): National Organization of State Offices of Rural Health